trustwallet/go-libs/metrics/README.md

 ### Push Mode

 The `worker` applications are launched without a capability to serve the incoming requests, thus `/metrics` endpoint (Prometheus handler) cannot be utilized there.
 Instead, the Prometheus Pushgateway should be used, an intermediary service which allows to push metrics from jobs which cannot be scraped directly.

-Assuming, the example `APIMetricsExporter` (see above) is launched as part of the worker application.
+Assuming, the example `APIMetrics` (see above) is launched as part of the worker application.

 It has been integrated with `SimpleWorker` already to export data from some underlying services (collect system metrics).

 Next, to make these collectors push their values to Prometheus Pushgateway server, need to initialize the Pushgateway client and set up another worker which pushes